software-mansion/protostar/website/docs/cli-reference.md

 - `mainnet`
 - `testnet2`
 #### `--private-key-path PATH`
-Path to the file, which stores your private key (in hex representation) for the account.
+Path to the file, which stores your private key for the account in hex (prefixed with '0x') or decimal representation.
 Can be used instead of PROTOSTAR_ACCOUNT_PRIVATE_KEY env variable.
 #### `--salt FELT`
 An optional salt controlling where the contract will be deployed.
 The contract deployment address is determined by the hash of contract, salt and caller.
 If the salt is not supplied, the contract will be deployed with a random salt.